esrlabs/chipmunk-distribution/README.md

 3. **Make Changes**: Make your desired changes, improvements, or bug fixes.

+4. To add support for currently unsupported linux platforms, kindly follow the current folder structure.
+Any common scripts used across platforms to be added to the folder common.
+The workflow has been setup so that the chipmunk tar package for linux is already made available in /tmp/chipmunk_work_dir.

 4. **Create Pull Request**: Once you're satisfied with your changes, create a pull request to submit them for review.